oracle-livelabs/pts/ai-vector-search-fundamentals/5-image_search/image_search.md

     If you highlight a resulting URL and right click you can choose the "Go to ..." option to open the image in a new browser tab.

     Note: Your image might be different than the one below.
+The image below is the URL for the "woman climber on slab".

     ![rock climbing image](images/rock_climber.png " ")